zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ## TSS Genomic Distribution

-As part of the TSS processing steps, TSSs were annotated relative to known features.
-This information can be used to explore the distribution of TSS throughout the genome, as well as information on detected features.
+As part of the initial TSS processing, TSSs were annotated relative to known features.
+This information can be used to explore the genomic distribution of TSSs and also to plot the total number of detected features and the number of detected features with a promoter-proximal TSS.
 ### Genomic Distribution Plot

-A stacked bar plot can be generated to showcase the fractional distribution of TSSs relative to features.
+A stacked bar plot can be generated to showcase the fractional distribution of TSSs relative to known features.

 ```
 tss_distribution <- genomic_distribution(exp, data_type = "tss", threshold = 3)